jac459/meta/README.md

 The meta needs a few prerequisites for operating.
 These have to be installed to your pi.
 Please scroll down to prerequisites section.

 ### 1 - Browse to the Folder where you want to install the Package
 For convinience it is recommended to install the meta driver to the folder /home/pi.
 This is the home folder.
-If you want to install to a different location you can type "cd" followed by the path.
-If you want to install to the home folder you dont need specifically browse to that location after opening the terminal.
+If you want to install to a different location you can type "cd" followed by the path. \
+Howewer if you want to install to the home folder you dont need specifically browse to that location after opening the terminal.
 This is because the home folder is the default location.

 ### 2 - Download and unzip the Package
 Now use the command "wget" followed by the link to the latest verison to download the package.
-This will download the .zip to your home folder.
+This will download the .zip to your home folder. \
 Note: From macOs, you may need to install wget first using: brew install wget

  ```